elixir-lang/elixir/README.md

 Elixir is a programming language built on top of Erlang.
 As Erlang, it is a functional language with strict evaluation and dynamic typing built to support distributed, fault-tolerant, non-stop applications with hot swapping.

-The main difference between Elixir and Erlang is its homoiconic syntax that allows meta-programming.
-Support for more features like polymorphism is upcoming.
+The main difference between Elixir and Erlang is its more natural homoiconic syntax that allows meta-programming.
+Support for more features like polymorphism, import mechanisms is upcoming.

 Elixir and Erlang shares the same bytecode and data types.
 This means you can invoke Erlang code from Elixir (and vice-versa) without any performance hit.